rcheung03/League-of-Legends/README.md

   frameborder="0"
 ></iframe>

 This histogram shows that the most common outcome is obtaining anywhere from 2 to 3 dragons per match.
-The right-skewed distributions suggests that it is possible, but rare to teams to get 4 or more dragons.
+The right-skewed distributions suggests that it is possible, but rare for teams to get 4 or more dragons.
 One possible reason could be that a team that has secured multiple dragons is ahead enough to win before getting another.

 ### Bivariate Analysis

-Here I performed a bivariate analysis on first baron and result statistics in the dataset.
+Here I performed a bivariate analysis on `firstbaron` and `result` statistics in the dataset.

  <iframe
   src="assets/first_baron_wr.html"